 Resource libraries are materials intended for teachers and contain items such as files and/or web content and EngageNY modules, units, and/or lessons.
 Resources are not available to students.
 Resources can be added to a digital curriculum, instructional dialogs, or lesson plans.

-Item Banks libraries allow all users the capability to create their own content/items and place that content into their own user-created item bank that resides in an item bank library that they have created.
+Item Bank libraries allow all users the capability to create their own content/items and place that content into their own user-created item bank that resides in an item bank library that they have created.

 Standards libraries are primarily used by Imagine Learning support team members to create standard libraries so that educators have access to specific state standards.